fuchuanzhe/CardWarsARMobile/README.md

 <img width="1695" height="974" alt="card_wars_ar" src="card_wars_ar.png" />

-Scripts and some assests for AR Card Wars app.
+Scripts and some assests / models for AR Card Wars app.
 Main logic lies in `Spawn.cs` and `PlaceField.cs`.
 Applicable to any card game that has cards which contain a large number of geometric features and less repeating patterns.

 ### Unity Dependencies
 - AR Foundation, XR Interaction Toolkit: for building an AR app